bioimagesuiteweb/examples/README.md

 the same author covers some of the changes.
 I strongly recommend reading Chapters 1-4 for a clear understanding of all that is new here.

-Finally, see this
+Finally, we recommend this
-[document from the BioImageSuite Web repository](https://github.com/bioimagesuiteweb/bisweb/blob/master/docs/AspectsOfJS.md) which highlights some aspects of the language that people often find confusing.
+[document from the BioImageSuite Web repository](https://github.com/bioimagesuiteweb/bisweb/blob/master/docs/AspectsOfJS.md) which highlights some aspects of the language that are particularly relevant to these examples.

 ## Before you begin